thangqd/HCMGIS/README.md

 # HCMGIS - Basemaps, Download OpenData, Batch Converter,  VN-2000 Projections, and Field Calculation Utilities for QGIS 3

-**- Basemap**: Add global basemaps from Google, Carto, ESRI, OSM Stamen, Vgrid, etc.
+**- Basemap**: Add global raster and vector basemaps from Google, Carto, ESRI, OSM Stamen, Vgrid, etc.

 **- Batch Converter**: Batch convert CSV to Point Shapefile and other GIS formats (including OSM pbf, GeoPackage) in a folder and its subfolders;